Pyomo/mpi-sppy/doc/src/admm_ph.rst

 =======

-**ADMM_PH** uses progressive hedging implemented in mpi-sppy to solve a non-stochastic problem by breaking them into subproblems.
+**ADMM_PH** uses progressive hedging implemented in mpi-sppy to solve consensus admm problems.

 An example of usage is given below.